Strong NP-Hardness for Sparse Optimization with Concave Penalty Functions: Proof of Theorem

 Note that the lower bounds $\underline \theta$, $\underline \mu$, and $\hat{\underline \mu}$ only depend on the penalty function $p(\cdot)$, we can choose $\theta \geq \underline \theta$ and $\mu \geq \underline \mu \theta$ if $q > 1$, or $\theta = 0$ and $\mu \geq \hat{\underline \mu}$ if $q = 1$, such that $\left( \lambda \theta \right)^{1/q}$ and $\left( \lambda \mu \right)^{1/q}$ are both rational numbers.
-Since $\hat \tau$ is also rational, all the coefficients of $ F(\tilde{\bx})$ are of finite size and independent of the input size of the given 3-partition instance.
-Therefore, the minimization problem $ \min_{\tilde{\bx} } F(\tilde{\bx})$ has polynomial size with respect to the given 3-partition instance.
+Since $\hat \tau$ is also rational, all the coefficients of $ f( x )$ are of finite size and independent of the input size of the given 3-partition instance.
+Therefore, the minimization problem $ \min_{ x } f( x )$ has polynomial size with respect to the given 3-partition instance.

-For any $\tilde{\bx}$, by Lemma \ref{Lem_ExactOne},
+For any $ x $, by Lemma \ref{Lem_ExactOne},

-Now we claim that there exists an equitable partition to the 3-partition problem if and only if the optimal value of $F(\tilde{\bx})$ equals $n\lambda\cdot h(\theta, \mu)$.
+Now we claim that there exists an equitable partition to the 3-partition problem if and only if the optimal value of $f( x )$ is smaller than ${3m}\lambda\cdot h(\theta, \mu)+\epsilon$ where $\epsilon$ is specified later.
 On one hand, if $S$ can be equally partitioned into $m$ subsets, then we define

-It can be easily verified that these $x_{ij}$'s satisfy $F(\tilde\bx) = n \lambda \cdot h(\theta, \mu)$.
-Then due to \eqref{Eq:P_min_value}, we know that these $x_{ij}$'s provide an optimal solution to $F(\tilde{\bx})$ with optimal value $n \lambda \cdot h(\theta, \mu)$.
+It can be easily verified that these $x_{ij}$'s satisfy $f(x) = {3m} \lambda \cdot h(\theta, \mu)$.
+Then due to \eqref{Eq:P_min_value}, we know that these $x_{ij}$'s provide an optimal solution to $f( x )$ with optimal value ${3m} \lambda \cdot h(\theta, \mu)$.

-On the other hand, suppose the optimal value of $F(\tilde{\bx})$ is $n \lambda \cdot h(\theta, \mu)$, and there is a polynomial-time algorithm that solves \eqref{Eq:Problem_Main}.
+On the other hand, suppose the optimal value of $f( x )$ is ${3m} \lambda \cdot h(\theta, \mu)$, and there is a polynomial-time algorithm that solves \eqref{Eq:Problem_Main}.
 Then for

 where